theobald-software/helpcenter.theobald-software.github.io/includes/components/table/define-a-table-extraction.md

 4. Select a table :number-3: and click **[OK]**. <br>

 All relevant metadata information of the table is retrieved from SAP.
-The application now returns to the main window of the component.
+The application now returns to the main window of the {{ component }}.

 ### Define the {{ table }} {{ Component }}